 From a practical perspective, it really is a perpetuum mobile, but theoretically, the energy level in a closed system remains constant.
 This means that the Atmos can’t really gain energy and move the hands of the clock from scratch.
 “For me, it remains a beautiful miracle”, my wife concludes this lesson in physics.

-No manuals needed
+No manuals needed for Fiori

 SAP Fiori is far away from following this idea of a perpetuum mobile – even though the new design interface has won an industry price.
 What Hasso Plattner once postulated has never arrived in the practical SAP life: the operation of S/4 without manuals!

 Naturally, the Fiori user interface on screens, tablets and smartphones can be used by anyone, but the complex S/4 business processes remain a mystery to most users.
 Tapping, clicking, zooming and messaging is possible for anyone with Fiori-UI, but productive and useful work isn’t.

 The ongoing excitement surrounding Fiori and the optimal UI for efficient work reminds me of a scene from the first part of the Matrix movie trilogy.
 Neo is exploring the ship Nebuchadnezzar and observes one of the operators sitting in front of screens with nothing but green letters and numbers on it – which instantly conjured up memories from my days as a student of computer science and the old PDP-11 by DEC.